List of Callan episodes: Series 1

 This series was broadcast in black and white.

 Overview

 ABC then commissioned a series of six episodes in 1967.
 In the first episode Callan rejoins the section in an unofficial capacity.
 The series was characterised by Callan's stand-off, barely-respectful relationship between him and his boss.
 Hunter schemed to retain Callan on his side and would play him off in little divide-and-rule scenarios with or against his fellow agents to keep control.
 It was not always apparent that it worked.
 Callan's contact Lonely (Russell Hunter) developed into an unofficial sidekick, whose shadowing qualities outshone his sense of personal hygiene, something Meres in particular took joy in pointing out.
-Lonely remained ignorant of Callan's real work and believed him to be something of a gangland villain.
+Lonely remained ignorant to Callan's real work and believed him to be something of a gangland villain.

 Series 2

 This series was broadcast in black and white.